ROMANTIC GETAWAYS - TEN OF THE BEST

 Ardmore Co Waterford

-With its fresh contemporary style, ambitious cooking and emphasis on professional and genuinely caring service,the Cliff House (our 2009 Newcomer of the Year) brought a new focus to an area of outstanding hospitality and unspoilt natural beauty which has somehow remained a well kept secret.
-On the edge of a pretty village with much to recommend it (sandy beaches to walk, excellent food and pubs, a charming local pottery and gift shop…), this striking hotel is in a beautiful cliffside location – many will fondly remember old-fashioned afternoon teas on the terrace in its former guise - and, despite its dramatic design, the sea is the star.
+With its fresh contemporary style, ambitious cooking and emphasis on professional and genuinely caring service, the Cliff House (our Newcomer of the Year when it opened in 2009) brought a new focus to an area of outstanding hospitality and unspoilt natural beauty which has somehow remained a well kept secret.
+On the edge of a pretty village with much to recommend it (sandy beaches to walk, excellent food and pubs, a charming local pottery and gift shop…), this striking hotel is in a beautiful cliffside location – many will fondly remember old-fashioned afternoon teas on the terrace in its former guise - and, despite its dramatic modern design, the sea remains the star.
 And, with Head Chef Martijn Kajuiter’s exciting food and good old-fashioned hands-on management from General Manager Adriaan Bartels, this is a place that’s been making a lot of friends – for both the hotel and the area.
 A must for romantic foodies – and could be just the spot for your wedding, with civil ceremonies possible on site...

 The very best spa breaks in Ireland